Angelsofttoy/cse15l-lab-reports/a-tutorial.md

 You might be worried that it's a bit complicated, but no worries!
 This blog post is herr to guide you through it :) !
 We will make it _**together**_ !

+## 1. Installing Visual Studio Code

+*Visual Studio Code* is a really great coding program that are capable of supporting various coding languages from java to C++, etc.

+Most importantly, it has an easy-to-operate, easy-to-understand terminal, which is crucial